ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

  * target sysid
  * target compid

 If the data only needs to be logged, the target sysid and compid must match the autopilot’s address, which is usually `sysid: 1, compid: 1`.
-If the data has to be logged and sent to GCS, broadcast must be set: `sysid: 1, compid: 0` nebo dokonce `sysid: 0, compid: 0`.
+If the data has to be logged and sent to GCS, broadcast must be set: `sysid: 1, compid: 0` or better `sysid: 0, compid: 0`.

-The autopilot only has a limited amount of memory (SDcard) and it is therefore necessary to ensure, on the payload’s side, that it does not fill up during the flight.
+The autopilot only has a limited amount of storage memory (SDcard) and it is therefore necessary to ensure, on the payload’s side, that it does not fill up during the flight.
 Alternatively, a maximum bandwidth on MAVLink interface can be set in the autopilot.
 It is not tested what happens when the level set is exceeded[2021/09].

 ## Autopilot configuration